ncbi/vadr/README.md

 sequences it annotates (e.g. invalid or early stop codons in CDS features) and reports them to the user in the form of *alerts*.
 A subset of alerts are *fatal* and cause a sequence to *fail*.
-A sequence *passes* if 0 alerts from this subset are reported.
+A sequence *passes* if zero fatal alerts are reported for it.
 VADR is used by GenBank staff to evaluate incoming sequence submissions of some viruses (currently Norovirus and Dengue virus).
 Submitted sequences that pass `v-annotate.pl` are accepted into GenBank.